- Home

 Town Council Subcommittees

-Community Services Committee: This subcommittee is responsible for reviewing and updating health and social services, including youth and senior citizen services, housing, historic preservation, libraries, parks and recreation and cemeteries.
+Education, Workforce, Youth Development & Community Services Committee: This subcommittee is responsible for review and updates of social services, including youth development and programming, workforce development and senior citizen services, housing, historic preservation, libraries, parks and recreation and cemeteries.

-Public Safety Committee: The role of the Public Safety Sub-Committee is to improve the safety, well-being and quality of life for the citizens of Bloomfield, by examining and reporting on management practices, methods and programs used by The Police Department, Bloomfield Fire, Blue Hills Fire, Bloomfield Volunteer Ambulance and Bloomfield Emergency Operations.
+Public Health, Safety & Environment Committee: The role of this subcommittee is to improve the safety, well-being and quality of life for the citizens of Bloomfield by examining and reporting on management practices, methods and programs used by the Police Department, Bloomfield Center Fire, Blue Hills Fire, Bloomfield Volunteer Ambulance, West Hartford Bloomfield Health District and Bloomfield Emergency Operations.
 The Sub-Committee reports and makes recommendations to the full council for consideration and adoption.

 Elected